Move- In Day Schedule

 Please connect with our Residence Office to let us know that you will be self-quarantining for this time, and to arrange a move to residence after this period.

-Any student with a study permit will be provided additional flexibility when finalizing their plans for Fall 2020.
+Any student with a study permit will be provided additional flexibility when finalizing their plans for their move-in.
 If you are no longer able to come to campus as intended, please let us know.

-If your decision is made once you have a contract, please contact Jess Huston to receive a refund of your residence deposit.
+If your decision is made once you have a contract, please contact email@example.com to request a refund of your residence deposit.

-We understand that plans have and will continue to change as we approach the Fall 2020 term.
+We understand that plans have and will continue to change as we approach the beginning of the term.
 Therefore, please let us know before move in if you will not be arriving.

-If you are arriving from out-of-province, internationally, or are travelling from a significant distance, please complete the Early Move-In Request Form on eRezLife by Friday, August 7th, 2020.
-We can never guarentee that all early-move in requests will be approved.
+If you are arriving from out-of-province, internationally, or are travelling from a significant distance, please complete the Early Move-In Request Form.
+We can never guarantee that all early-move in requests will be approved.
 Approval of these requests will be communicated throughout the summer.
 Early move-in requires these requests to be approved - you will not be granted early-move in unless this approval has been communicated.
+No early move-in requests for Winter 2022 will be granted.
+The University is closed over the Winter break and will re-open on January 4th, 2022.

 Stay in your residence room and practice physical distancing from your fellow residents as much as possible